Ashok-0003/repo-3/Overview/DevOps/Dynamics-365-Deployment-Guide.md

 ![Survey.PNG](/.attachments/Survey-dfa60926-0917-4e5b-b319-9a0aa26885ea.PNG)
 4. Now click on Send Tab.
 Then select "Resend" option in the dropdown.
 Next in the "Current Flow Run" click on 3dots, Next click on "Edit in Power Automate" option
 ![EditinPowerutomate.PNG](/.attachments/EditinPowerutomate-623212f3-a32a-4570-afef-81cbc71bde70.PNG)
+5. Now "Send a survey when a case is resolved in Dynamics 365" flow is opened in Power Automate.
+Next select 3dots of "When  case is resolved" step, then select settings option.

 ### 5.5	Enable SLA Flows after deployment